Oil drags down U.S. stocks; Greece jitters lift bonds

 Wall Street took in stride Federal Reserve Chair Janet Yellen's affirmation of a likely interest rate increase by year-end.
 "If the economy evolves as we expect, economic conditions likely would make it appropriate at some point this year to raise the federal funds rate," she said in a testimony prepared for a U.S. House panel.

-The dollar strengthened against a basket of currencies, with the dollar index last up 0.6 percent at 97.20.
+The dollar strengthened against a basket of currencies, with the dollar index last up 0.6 percent at 97.20 .DXY.

 After receiving no fresh clues on the timing of a Fed rate increase, traders awaited whether Greece's parliament will approve a third bailout to avert bankruptcy and Greece's possible exit from the euro zone.